-<1 ..the average flow of motorcycles on Green Roads is less than one a day per road4 62% ...of motorised traffic on byways is agricultural, forestry, landowner or private dwelling access.
-This traffic is nearly all 4 wheel and includes heavy plant with greater surface impact and would remain, should recreational motoring be restricted4
+..the average flow of motorcycles on Green Roads is less than one a day per road5

+...of motorised traffic on byways is agricultural, forestry, landowner or private dwelling access.
+This traffic is nearly all 4 wheel and includes heavy plant with greater surface impact and would remain, should recreational motoring be restricted5
-64%

-...of the public, businesses and professional bodies opposed further restricting the use of motor vehicles on unsealed roads for recreational use5
+...of the public, businesses and professional bodies opposed further restricting the use of motor vehicles on unsealed roads for recreational use6

-of Way Network6

-O4 | Green Roads for All

-5. Landscapes Review Survey Response Summary

-Green Roads for All | 05

-^{1.} ROWMAPS

-^{2.} Compiled from various data sources

-^{3.} Land Use Statistics England DLUHC

-^{4.} Independent Motor Vehicles on Byways research on behalf of DEFRA

-^{6.} TRF Trail and Adventure Bike Survey
+Social value

-Social value The value of Trail Riding cannot be measured in economic value alone.
+The value of Trail Riding cannot be measured in economic value alone.
 There is a wider social value that goes beyond plain economics.
 Trail Riders are socially responsible, contributing to the betterment of rural communities and the environment.

 Better for access: the Green Roads Network is a special national asset that enables us all to better access the countryside.
 These shared routes need to be maintained.
 Each year Trail Riders donate thousands of volunteer hours and substantial funding to maintain the network.
 Even before the call by the Government for the digital way-marking of Public Rights of Way, the TRF led the way with its Green Road Map - an online dynamic digital map of the Green Roads of England and Wales.

-Better for communities: Trail Riders have a tradition of fundraising, having raised hundreds of thousands of pounds for good causes, typically donating to local charities and community funds.
+Better for communities: Trail

+Riders have a tradition of fundraising, having raised hundreds of thousands of pounds for good causes, typically donating to local charities and community funds.
 The TRF supports and works with police forces in matters such as rural crime and anti-social behaviour, even joining the police on rural patrols helping to eradicate unlawful use of Green Roads.
 A recent TRF survey revealed that 89% of Trail Riders' spend is within rural communities, keeping small businesses alive through spending on food, accommodation and leisure activities.

-Better for the planet: when it comes to greenhouse gas, DEFRA recognises that motorcycling's impact is practically zero - just 0.4% of all transport emissions of CO2.
-If those travelling to enjoy the countryside did so by motorcycle and not by car CO2 emissions would be more than halved, and just a 10% shift would reduce congestion by 40% and - they would be helping protect the very thing they are travelling to visit!
+Better for the planet: When it comes to greenhouse gas, The Department for Transport recognises that motorcycling's impact is practically zero - just 0.4% of all transport emissions of CO2 Britain's most popular trail bike, emits just 75g CO2 /km 10 - less than half of the average car's 165-170g CO2 /km2 - less than half of the average car's 165-170g CO2/km9.
+If those travelling to enjoy the countryside did so by motorcycle and not by car CO2 emissions would be more than halved, and just a 10%11 shift would reduce congestion by 40% and - they would be helping protect the very thing they are travelling to visit!

-A lift for Somerset Air Ambulance For many years Somerset TRF has held events to raise funds for charities and in 2023 Dorset and Somerset Air Ambulance benefitted to the tune of £5,000. all raised by Trail Riders.
+A lift for Somerset Air Ambulance

+For many years Somerset TRF has held events to raise funds for charities and in 2023 Dorset and Somerset Air Ambulance benefitted to the tune of £5,000, all raised by Trail Riders.

-Funding Rights of Way maintenance in National Parks For the past decade Teesside & North Yorkshire TRF has been supporting and funding maintenance projects within the Yorkshire Dales National Park.
+Funding Rights of Way maintenance in National Parks

+For the past decade Teesside & North Yorkshire TRF has been supporting and funding maintenance projects within the Yorkshire Dales National Park.
 The group raise funds in a variety of ways including events which had the added benefit of supporting the local community and economy.